joshichaitanya3/morpho-vectorplot/share/help/vectorplot.md

 Plotfield accepts a number of optional arguments to control what is displayed:

 * `dl` - Sets the size of the vectors.
 Default is `1`.
+* `aspectratio` - Sets the aspect ratio of the arrows / cylinders representing the field.
+Default is `0.3`.
 * `noarrows` - A Boolean variable to indicate whether you want the arrowheads to be drawn.
 Default is `false`.
 This can be set to `true` to visualize dyadic / nematic fields that have a head/tail symmetry.
 * `colorby` - Argument to control the color of the arrows.
 See below
 * `scalebar` - A `Scalebar` object to use.